About the Author

 Before becoming Counsel to the President of the United States in July 1970 at age thirty-one, John Dean was Chief Minority Counsel to the Judiciary Committee of the United States House of Representatives, the Associate Director of a law reform commission, and Associate Deputy Attorney General of the United States.
 He served as Richard Nixon's White House lawyer for a thousand days.

 He did his undergraduate studies at Colgate University and the College of Wooster, with majors in English Literature and Political Science.
 He received a graduate fellowship from American University to study government and the presidency, before entering Georgetown University Law Center, where he received his JD in 1965.

 John has long written on the subjects of law, government, and politics, and he recounted his days in the Nixon White House and Watergate in two books, Blind Ambition (1976) and Lost Honor (1982).
+His most recent New York Times bestseller is "The Nixon Defense: What He Knew and When He Knew It" (2014).
+Dean is currently working on the series "The Watergate CLE."
 He lives in Beverly Hills, California with his wife Maureen, and now devotes full time to writing and lecturing, having retired from his career as a private investment banker.

 (Biography from Findlaw.com)

 09/08 A Dud From ‘Darth’